Nipponhomes vs Akiya Japan

 Both platforms support map-based search and buyer research tools.
 Akiya Japan offers subscriber features like sold and rented comparables, advanced search filters, and saved alerts.
 For many buyers, that makes it a serious research product rather than just a listings directory.

-Nippon Homes focuses more heavily on location analysis inside the search experience itself.
+Nipponhomes focuses more heavily on location analysis inside the search experience itself.
 Free users get depopulation forecasts plus konbini and supermarket overlays, while Scout adds flood and seismic risk layers.
 Pro adds short-term rental eligibility, zoning, and municipality-level analytics.

 Pricing

-Nippon Homes has a free tier with full listing access, then optional upgrades: Scout ($6/mo) adds flood and seismic risk layers, market comparables, price tracking, and alerts.
+Nipponhomes has a free tier with full listing access, then optional upgrades: Scout ($6/mo) adds flood and seismic risk layers, market comparables, price tracking, and alerts.
 Pro ($15/mo) adds zoning, short-term rental eligibility, and analytics.

 Akiya Japan's current public pricing is $5/month or $50/year after a 7-day free trial.
 Its subscriber plan unlocks unlimited property viewing, advanced filters, alerts, comparables, and higher-detail listing tools.